Jrsupreme/LocalRetailBankV1/README.md

 ### **Challenges for a Retail Bank**

 - **Data Security**: Retail banks handle sensitive customer data, so using managed services might raise concerns about data privacy and control.
-    - **Mitigation**: Robust encryption, use VPC for network isolation, and enforce strict access controls.
+    - **Mitigation**: Robust encryption, and enforce strict access controls.

 ### **Disadvantages of Elastic Beanstalk**